ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/nodes.rst

 node's name, in order of most preferred first:

-* The value of ``name`` in the ``nodelist`` section of ``corosync.conf``
+* The value of ``name`` in the ``nodelist`` section of ``corosync.conf`` (``nodeid`` must also be explicitly set there in order for Pacemaker to associate the name with the node)
 * The value of ``ring0_addr`` in the ``nodelist`` section of ``corosync.conf``
 * The local hostname (value of ``uname -n``)